markjoshwel/sinsandvirtues/README.md

    e.g. if you're too prideful, that's bad! who would've guessed!)

-   **important:** the separator used is not a normal hyphen, the one on your keyboard, but an em (—). copy it from below:
+   **important:** the separator used is not a normal hyphen, the one on your keyboard, but an em dash (—). copy it from below:

    ```text
    pride — example